Calorimeter: Adiabatic calorimeters

 An adiabatic calorimeter is a calorimeter used to examine a runaway reaction.
 Since the calorimeter runs in an adiabatic environment, any heat generated by the material sample under test causes the sample to increase in temperature, thus fueling the reaction.

 No adiabatic calorimeter is fully adiabatic - some heat will be lost by the sample to the sample holder.
 A mathematical correction factor, known as the phi-factor, can be used to adjust the calorimetric result to account for these heat losses.
 The phi-factor is the ratio of the thermal mass of the sample and sample holder to the thermal mass of the sample alone.

 Reaction calorimeters

 A reaction calorimeter is a calorimeter in which a chemical reaction is initiated within a closed insulated container.
-Reaction heats are measured and the total heat is obtained by integrating heatflow versus time.
+Reaction heats are measured and the total heat is obtained by integrating heat flow versus time.
 This is the standard used in industry to measure heats since industrial processes are engineered to run at constant temperatures.
 Reaction calorimetry can also be used to determine maximum heat release rate for chemical process engineering and for tracking the global kinetics of reactions.
 There are four main methods for measuring the heat in reaction calorimeter: